LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L1/ex-1.rst

 **Working with Geometric Objects**

-This week we will practice how to create geometric objects using Shapely module and how to find out different useful attributes from those geometries.
+This lesson we will practice how to create geometric objects using Shapely module and how to find out different useful attributes from those geometries.
 We will also take advantage of what we have learned earlier, specifically functions, that you should use for making different GIS operations easier to use in the future.
 We will also use Pandas to read data from a file.